Angry Video Game Nerd: The Movie: Plot

-Going back to the Alamogordo site, the Nerd and Cooper discover a large crowd of fans and the head of Cockburn Industries promoting the release of ET 2 with the promise of digging out a copy of the original ET from the site.
+Going back to the Alamogordo site, the Nerd and Cooper discover a large crowd of fans and the head of Cockburn Industries promoting the release of EeeTee 2 with the promise of digging out a copy of the original ET from the site.
 The Nerd tells his fans there are no cartridges buried there, but Warshaw himself appears and tells fans the opposite.
 Annoyed, the Nerd breaks into Area 51 disguised as an alien.
 He is captured, and General Onward attempts to force him to play ET.
 Onward launches a missile at Mount Fuji, the basis for the Atari logo, and while leaving the room, gets his left arm cut off in the door.
 During the launch countdown, an alien resembling the one in ET grabs the Nerd and pulls him to safety.

 The destruction of Mount Fuji releases Death Mwauthzyx, who was trapped inside the mountain.
 Meanwhile, Mandi keeps McButter away from the Nerd and Cooper's location, eventually leading them to a confrontation on the Eiffel Tower in Las Vegas.

 The Nerd and alien escape in a fighter jet similar to one in the NES Top Gun video game, while the alien reveals Death Mwauthzyx can destroy all existence by turning the satellite dish on his head.
 Cooper is captured by Death Mwauthzyx and brought to Las Vegas, where Mandi knocks McButter off the Eiffel Tower to her death.
 Mandi is also captured by Death Mwauthzyx.
 The Nerd and Alien crash-land at the Alamogordo site, where a captured Dr. Zandor shouts to them that he hid the alien's spaceship metal inside the millions of ET game cartridges.
 Alien summons every single copy of the game to form the spaceship.
 The Nerd and Alien leave for Las Vegas to stop Death Mwauthzyx.
 The limbless General Onward is killed when attempting to stop them.

 The Nerd fires a laser at Death Mwauthzyx's satellite dish, with the laser bouncing around inside of it before being shot into space where it seemingly comes across many mysteries of the universe, and somehow returns to strike the satellite dish again.
 Afterwards, Death Mwauthzyx puts on a pair of Groucho Marx glasses and nose, laughs and flies away from the Earth.
-They return to the Alamogordo site and reunite with Dr. Zandor and the Nerd's fans.
-Cooper and Mandi share a kiss, and then the Nerd reviews ET 2.
+The group returns to the Alamogordo site and reunite with Dr. Zandor and the Nerd's fans.
+Cooper and Mandi share a kiss, and then the Nerd reviews EeeTee 2.
 Afterwards, the Nerd finally reviews the original Atari 2600 ET during the end credits for his fans, then delivers a heartfelt message about classic games and not-so-classic games, before the Alien leaves for good.